-Luxembourg has entered into a Model I IGA, which means the SICAV must comply with the requirements of the Luxembourg IGA.
-This includes the obligation for the SICAV to regularly assess the status of its investors.
-To this end, the SICAV will need to obtain and verify information on all of its investors.
-Upon request of the SICAV, each investor shall agree to provide certain information, including, in case of a Non-Financial Foreign Entity ("NFFE"), the direct or indirect owners above a certain threshold of ownership of such Shareholder, along with the required supporting documentation.
-Similarly, each investor shall agree to actively provide to the SICAV within thirty days any information like for instance a new mailing address or a new residency address that would affect its status.
+In order to comply with its due diligence obligations under the FATCA Law, the SICAV will be required to regularly obtain and verify information on all of its Shareholders.
+Upon request of the SICAV, each Shareholder shall agree to provide certain information, including, in case of a passive Non-Financial Foreign Entity ("NFFE"), information on the Controlling Persons of such NFFE, along with the required supporting documentation.
+Similarly, each Shareholder shall agree to actively provide to the SICAV within thirty (30) days any information that would affect its status, as for instance a new mailing address or a new residency address

-In certain conditions when the investor does not provide sufficient information, the SICAV will take actions to comply with FATCA.
-This may result in the obligation for the SICAV to disclose the name, address and taxpayer identification number (if available) of the investor as well as information like account balances, income and gross proceeds (non-exhaustive list) to its local tax authority under the terms of the applicable IGA.
+Should the SICAV be treated as a Luxembourg Reporting Financial Institution, the FATCA Law may require the SICAV to disclose the name, address and taxpayer identification number (if available) of the Shareholder as well as information such as account balances, income and gross proceeds (non-exhaustive list) to the Luxembourg tax authorities for the purposes set out in the FATCA Law.
+Such information will be relayed by the Luxembourg tax authorities to the US Internal Revenue Service.